setheshraghi/vera4cast-example/tutorial/tutorial.md

 -   exponential: rate
 -   poisson: lambda

-If you are submitting a forecast that is not in the supported list we recommend using the ensemble format and sampling from your distribution to generate a set of ensemble members that represents your distribution.
+If you are submitting a forecast that is not in the supported list above, we recommend using the ensemble format and sampling from your distribution to generate a set of ensemble members that represents your distribution.
 The full list of required columns and format can be found in the [Challenge documentation](https://www.ltreb-reservoirs.org/vera4cast/instructions.html#forecast-file-format).

 -   `parameter` the parameters for the distribution or the number of the ensemble members.

--   `variable`: standardized variable name
+-   `variable`: standardized variable name.

--   `prediction`: forecasted value
+-   `prediction`: forecasted value.

 # 3 The forecasting workflow

 ## 3.1 Read in the data

-We start forecasting by first looking at the historic data - called the ‘targets’.
+We start forecasting by first looking at the historical data - called the *targets*.
 These data are available in near real-time, with the latency of approximately 24-48 hrs.
 Here is how you read in the data from the targets file available:

 ``` r
 #read in the targets data